 It’s true; I’ve had my share of consensual sex over the years.
 I’ve used my looks and, yes, my money to attract some women.
 All that time, though, I’ve been looking for somebody to devote myself to and love.

 It’s you, Jane.
 You’re the one.
-I sort of knew it when you helped me to my feet in that dark construction site, and I looked at you for the first time.
-You were my Angel, and I had to find you and be near you.
+I knew when you helped me to my feet on that dark construction site, and I looked at you for the first time.
+You were my Angel, and I had to find you.
 What do I have to say to convince you?”

 “Mac, I’ve never had sex with anyone.
 My two rapes weren’t sex; they were beatings.
 I don’t know how to please you.”